techiediaries/techiediaries/_posts/2020/angular-10/2019-01-25-angular-workspace.md

 ---
 layout: post
-title: "What is an Angular 6|7 Workspace?"
+title: "What is an Angular 10 Workspace?"
 image: "images/content/angular.png"
-excerpt: "What is an Angular 6|7 Workspace?" tags : [angular]
+excerpt: "What is an Angular 10 Workspace?"
+date: 2020-05-04
+tags : [angular, angular-10]
 ---

 An [Angular workspace](https://angular.io/guide/glossary#workspace) allows you to organize your whole web application into smaller and multiple projects.
 Most small Angular apps will only contain one or two projects per workspace.
-For example, when you generate an Angular project with Angular CLI, the workspace contains a project for the actual app and a project for e2e tests.
+For example, when you generate an Angular 10 project with Angular CLI, the workspace contains a project for the actual app and a project for e2e tests.

 The [Angular docs](https://angular.io/guide/file-structure) describes a project as: